Michael Dinwiddie: Life and career

 Born on December 13, 1954, in Muskogee, Oklahoma, as a self-described “Okie from Muskogee,” Dinwiddie was among the early graduates of New York University’s experimental college of interdisciplinary studies, which would later become the Gallatin School of Individualized Study.

 Dinwiddie returned to NYU to join the Gallatin faculty and is credited with playing a key role in the university’s expansion into a global institution.
 He taught courses at NYU’s international campuses in Abu Dhabi, Accra, and Buenos Aires.
 In 2022, The New York Times recognized his leadership in memorializing the African Grove Theatre—the first Black theatre in the United States, established in 1821—by helping to name a new theater at NYU in its honor.

-Beyond academia, Dinwiddie was an award-winning playwright and composer.
-His works, often centered on historical Black cultural figures such as Langston Hughes and Eubie Blake, were produced at leading Black theatre companies across the United States.
+Dinwiddie's works, often centered on historical Black cultural figures such as Langston Hughes and Eubie Blake, were produced at leading Black theatre companies across the United States.
 His accolades include: